Information for the Authors

 We kindly ask authors to submit only carefully prepared manuscripts that are adjusted to these requirements.
 Articles that do not conform to the QSR Style Guide may be sent back to the author without review or put on hold until the submission is deemed in compliance with the requirements.

-IV.
+III.
 Submission Preparation Checklist

 As part of the submission process, authors are required to check off their submission’s compliance with all of the following items.
 Please note that submissions that do not adhere to these guidelines may be returned to authors.